CongBao/Search-and-Rescue/README.md

 ## TODO (30 Nov):
 1. Jason:
+    - [ ] Stop the scout after all victims detected.
+    - [ ] Add counts of arrived cells.
     - [ ] Potential problem that it may travel in a cycle during localization.
     - [ ] Pathfinding algorithm is not optimal.
     - [X] Add more kinds of victims.